The 10 Best SNES RPGS - Super Nintendo Role Playing Games

 At The Old School Game Vault, we are fond of snes library and it would make us happy if you the reader can discover some of the games that gave us so many happy memories growing up.

 Without further ado, let us begin our list of the Best SNES RPGS Games.

 Final Fantasy III - Released in 1994

-Final Fantasy 3 according to canon is one of the most epic RPG stories ever told.
-A tale of great personal sacrifice and struggle, FF3 draws you in with its powerful, emotional narrative.
+Final Fantasy III according to canon is one of the best RPGs stories ever told.
+A tale of great personal sacrifice and struggle, the game draws you in with its powerful, emotional narrative.

 It might have some of the tropes we have come to associate with RPG games of its kind – the bad guy wants to become a god and burn down everything that exists, and the protagonist is a green-haired hero who has a mysterious heritage that predisposes her to take up the challenge of defeating the evil boss.

-FF4 (released as Final Fantasy II for American audiences) is another classic Final Fantasy game.
+Final Fantasy IV (released as Final Fantasy II for the snes version) which is another classic Final Fantasy game.
+We have a nice review of this game on the gameboy advance here.
 It features a great soundtrack, rich storyline and deep, engaging characters that you will fall in love with.

 You play as Cecil, a Dark Knight who has lost your position in the airship force because you had ethical issues with the King asking you to slaughter innocents.
 The game is Cecil’s journey of discovering himself and eventually saving the world.
 You’ll also meet a lot of interesting characters like Kain and Rosa along the way.